-- i) Office supplies, as required for the period of services. - ii) Long term accommodation for the consultant's staff while in Uganda and hotel accommodation for short term experts. - iii) Subsistence (or per diem) payments for official travel for consultant's staff. - iv) Secretarial and administrative support staff. - v) International and local telephone services for official communication only. - vi) Transport for official work during the period of the assignment
+- ii) Long term accommodation for the consultant's staff while in Uganda and hotel accommodation for short term experts. - iii) Subsistence (or per diem) payments for official travel for consultant's staff. - iv) Secretarial and administrative support staff. - v) International and local telephone services for official communication only. - vi) Transport for official work during the period of the assignment

-2.12 Qualifications of the Firm
+2.13 Qualifications of the Firm